syncfusion-content/javascript-docs/js/OlapChart/Axes.md

 ---
 layout: post
-title: Chart-Axes
+title: Axes
-description: chart axes
+description: axes
 platform: js
 control: OlapChart
 documentation: ug
 ---

-#Chart Axes
+#Axes

 **OlapChart** typically have two axes that are used to measure and categorize data: a vertical Y-axis and a horizontal X-axis.
 By default vertical Y-axis and horizontal X-axis is added to the Chart with axis labels, gridlines, and tick lines.
 You can also customize this axis explicitly by adding axis title or removing gridlines, tick lines that are added to the axis by default.